 Net Income.
 Net income totaled P2.0 million during the first quarter of 2010 compared to net income of P5.0 million in the first quarter of 2009.
 The net income in the first quarter of 2009 attributable to shareholders of the Company totaled P4.9 million while P76,088 net income was attributable to minority shareholders in the company's majority owned subsidiary Magellan Capital Holdings Corporation.
-In the first quarter of 2010, P1.7 million net income was attributable to shareholders of the company and P0.2 million attributable to minority shareholders in the Registrant's subsidiary.
+In the first quarter of 2010, P1.7 million net income was attributable to shareholders of the company and P0.2 million attributable to minority shareholders.